accordproject/techdocs/docs/accordproject.md

 ![Template Grammar](/docs/assets/grammar.png)

 Cicero relies on two other projects:
-- [Concerto](https://github.com/accordproject/concerto): a lightweight, versatile data modeling language (maintained by the Hyperledger forum)
+- [Concerto](https://github.com/accordproject/concerto): a lightweight, versatile data modeling language used to define the domain model for a business network definition
 - [Ergo](https://github.com/accordproject/ergo): a domain specific language to express the executable logic of legal templates

 ### Concerto